 What's happened

 Google has introduced its eighth-generation Tensor Processing Units (TPUs), designed for faster AI training and inference.
-The new chips come in two variants, TPU 8t for training and TPU 8i for inference, and are expected to enhance AI model development and deployment, with significant improvements in speed and efficiency.
+The new chips come in two variants, TPU 8t for training and TPU 8i for inference, with significant improvements in speed, efficiency, and memory capacity.
+These developments aim to enhance AI model training and deployment, competing with Nvidia and expanding Google's hardware ecosystem.
+The announcement reflects a strategic shift towards custom silicon for AI workloads, emphasizing efficiency and scalability.

 What's behind the headline?